-- A. "Gaming-related Contract" means any agreement under which the Tribe procures for Class III gaming materials, supplies, equipment or services which are unique to the operation of gaming and not common to ordinary Tribal operations (such as accounting or legal services); the term includes, but is not limited to: - 1.
-Management consultation services regarding the administration, supervision, or training of one or more functions related to gaming management or operations under this Compact. - 2.
-Contract security services. - 3.
-Prize payout agreements or annuity contracts. - 4.
-Procurement (including lease) of materials, supplies, equipment or services involving marketing, maintenance or repair of gaming-related equipment, tickets and other gaming supplies or materials, the receiving or recording of a player's gaming selections or wagers, and the determination of winners. - 5.
-Financing of facilities in which gaming under this Compact is operated, except financing by a state or federally chartered financial institution. - B. The Tribe shall not enter or maintain a gaming_related contract involving total consideration exceeding \$10,000 in any year with any person unless that person holds a Certificate issued by the Lottery Board under this section. - C. No person may enter or maintain a gaming-related contract with the Tribe involving total consideration exceeding \$10,000 in any year unless the person holds a Certificate issued by the Lottery Board under this section. - D. Certificate issued by Lottery Board. - 1.
-A Certificate shall be issued to a person, and the person may continue to hold a Certificate, unless the person:
+- A. "Gaming-related Contract" means any agreement under which the Tribe procures materials, supplies, equipment or services which are unique to the operation of gaming and not common to ordinary Tribal operations (such as accounting or legal services); the term includes, but is not limited to: - 1.
+Management contracts. - 2.
+Management consultation services regarding the administration or supervision of one or more functions related to gaming management or operations under this Compact. - 3.
+Contract security services. - 4.
+Prize payout agreements or annuity contracts. - 5.
+Procurement (including lease) of materials, supplies, equipment or services involving marketing, maintenance or repair of gaming-related equipment, tickets and other gaming supplies or materials, the receiving or recording of a player's gaming selections or wagers, and thee determination of winners.Financing of facilities in which gaming under this Compact is operated, except financing by a state ore federally chartered financial institution. - B. The Tribe shall not enter or maintain a gaming-related contract involving total consideration exceeding \$10,000 in any year with any person unless that person holds a Certificate issued by the Lottery Board under this section. - C. No person may enter or maintain a gaming-related contract with the Tribe involving total consideration exceeding

+\$10,000 in any year unless the person holds a Certificate issued by the Lottery Board under this section.

+D.Certificate issued by Lottery Board.

+1.A Certificate shall be issued to a person, and the person may continue to hold a Certificate, unless the person: